mtcahill57/523-fa20-m.github.io/index.md

 ![Logo](apop-logo.png)

 **Software avenues:**
+_Current_
 - Android App

-_Software goals:_
+_Future_
+- iOS App
+- Web Browser

+**Software goals:**
-1. Portal for Pet Parents to enter and record data
+1. Portal for Pet Parents to enter and record data and photos and see immediate feedback
 2. Portal for Vets to enter and record data
 3. Export data to csv format for better analysis